a20351766/udo.1.4.0/docs/source/whatis.md

 ## Smart Contracts

-A smart contract, or what Fabric calls "chaincode", functions as a trusted distributed application that gains its security/trust from the blockchain and the underlying consensus among the peers.
+A smart contract, or what UDO calls "chaincode", functions as a trusted distributed application that gains its security/trust from the blockchain and the underlying consensus among the peers.
 It is the business logic of a blockchain application.